When I searched for a symbol for highly sensitive people, I could not find any. So I drew one myself! This article explains the meaning behind it.

 We are curious to receive even more feedback upon this new symbol!
 What do you think of it?

-If you'd like to hear more about how I designed this symbol and why, feel free to watch this interview with HSP coach Tiara from HSPeace coaching.
+If you’d like to hear more about how I designed this symbol for highly sensitive people and why, feel free to watch this interview with HSP coach Tiara from HSPeace coaching.